top of page

 That's A Great Question!

 As many a teacher will testify, when it comes to conquering adversity and effectively addressing challenging situations, children today struggle.
 While most parents would agree that, ultimately, they want to see their children grow into respectful, responsible adults, psychologist John Rosemond wisely includes resourceful in the list.
 Resourceful individuals are able to find quick and clever ways to overcome difficulties; to effectively surmount adverse situations.
 Who wouldn't want that for their children?
 But simply wanting children to be resourceful will not make it so.
-Imparting all three attributes requires modeling consistent, clear expectations for children and requiring active participation from was children.
+Imparting all three attributes requires modeling consistent, clear expectations for children and requiring active participation from children.
 Therein lies the challenge.
 In our high-tech society, a vast number of daily tasks require minimal active participation, little more than the pushing of buttons.

-When daily routines go undisturbed, there is relatively little need to apply conscious, deliberate, resourcefulness - that is until the unexpected happens.
+When daily routines go undisturbed, there is relatively little need to apply conscious, deliberate resourcefulness - that is until the unexpected happens.
 At those moments, our lack of personal resourcefulness may cause a sudden onslaught of negative emotions ranging from moderate panic to total despair.
 It is during these occasions that we are reminded just how beneficial resourcefulness can be.
 Nonetheless, once the immediate crisis is resolved, it often becomes nothing more than an interesting story to share with others but does not necessarily lead to consciously promoting resourcefulness in our children.

 There are many parents today who believe that it is their job to protect their children from adversity.
 Going the extra mile to ensure that children are happy, comfortable, and entertained has become an accepted, if not expected, mode of operation.
-This mindset negates the most essential ingredient needed to build resourcefulness - opportunity.
+This mindset negates the most essential ingredient needed to build resourcefulness—opportunity.
 To learn to be resourceful, children must have regular opportunities to face and conquer adversity.

 So, what can parents do to promote resourcefulness in their children?
 During their formative years, it is in witnessing their parents and other adults solve problems that the foundation is laid for developing resourcefulness; a matter of children watching their parents and caregivers being deliberately resourceful in everyday situations and talking through the problem-solving process with the children present.
 What may be seemingly inconsequential to an adult is anything but to a growing child.